-Action and Proposed Update Responsible Team(s) Status Support Team(s) Timin ıg 2023/24 Annual Review Update (August 2024) 23/24 24/25 25/26 26/27 (August 2024) 6/27 27/28 Image: Second Secon 5.2.5 Implement Vincent Wayfinding Signage Plan and investigate other branding opportunities.
-S&D On Track I&E ~ ~ ~ detailed design of the wayfinding signs to b installed in the City's town centres and the Pickle District.
-In 2024/25, the City will undertake procurement to fabricate and ins the Wayfinding Signage in the City's town centres.
-At the time of this projects inception, work of the North Claisebrook Planning Framework Place Plan had not commenced and therefor North Claisebrook is not included as a destination in the Vincent Wayfinding Signa Plan.
-Administration will seek funding to inco North Claisebrook as a variation to this plar CONN ECTED AND HEALTHY COMMUNITY 5.3.1 Seek opportunities to collaborate with existing and emerging not- for-profits (NFPs) and community groups in North Claisebrook to deliver community events that activate the village.
-C&B On Track S&D ~ ~ ~ ↓ ~ Claisebrook Collective in regards to the proposed extension of the batching plants.
+Action and Proposed Update Action and Responsible Status Support Team(s) Ì Timin g 2023/24 Annual Review Update (August 2024) 23/24 24/25 25/26 26/27 27/28 5.2.5 Implement Vincent Wayfinding Signage Plan and investigate other branding opportunities.
+S&D On Track I&E ~ ' > The City and Studio Found have undertaken detailed design of the wayfinding signs to be installed in the City's town centres and the Pickle District.
+In 2024/25, the City will undertake procurement to fabricate and install the Wayfinding Signage in the City's town centres.
+At the time of this projects inception, work on the North Claisebrook Planning Framework and Place Plan had not commenced and therefore North Claisebrook is not included as a destination in the Vincent Wayfinding Signage Plan.
+Administration will seek funding to include North Claisebrook as a variation to this plan in the coming Financial Years.
+CONN ECTED AND HEALTHY COMMUNITY W 20 T 5.3.1 Seek opportunities to collaborate with existing and emerging not-for-profits (NFPs) and community groups in North Claisebrook to deliver community events that activate the village.
+C&B On Track S&D ~ ~ ~ ~ ~ In 2023/24, Administration re-engaged with the Claisebrook Collective in regards to the proposed extension of the batching plants.
 Administration will continue to develop this relationship.
-No events were held in the North Claisebro 5.3.2 Seek opportunities to collaborate with existing and emerging creative enterprises in North Claisebrook to foster the developing arts identity of the area.
-C&B On Track S&D ~ ~ ~ ~ ~ Teeter Bakery received mural co-funding for THRIV /ING PLACES 5.4.1 Undertake a street and lighting audit to identify upgrades and develop an implementation program to be delivered by developers in partnership with the City of Vincent.
-S&D Not Started I&E ~ ~ ~ √ 5.4.2 Support the implementation of the Vibrant Public Spaces Policy.
-S&D On Track I&E ~ ~ ~ ~ ~ Zero Vibrant Public Space applications wer submitted in the North Claisebrook area in 2023/24.
-Support was given to Teeter Bake gain an Outdoor Eating Area Permit.
-SENS ITIVE DESIGN • 5.5.1 Develop a streetscape palette to guide future public realm upgrades delivered by Vincent and/or developers.
-S&D Not Started I&E ~ ~ Project scheduled to begin in 2024/25.
+No events were held in the North Claisebrook village in 2023/24.
+5.3.2 Seek opportunities to collaborate with existing and emerging creative enterprises in North Claisebrook to foster the developing arts identity of the area.
+C&B On Track S&D ~ ~ ~ ~ √ Teeter Bakery received mural co-funding for a grant with Amok Island.
+THRIV ING PLACES åi.
+11: 1 i e 5.4.1 Undertake a street and lighting audit to identify upgrades and develop an implementation program to be delivered by developers in partnership with the City of Vincent.
+S&D Not Started I&E > ~ ~ Project on hold in 2023/24.
+Will commence in 2024/25.
+5.4.2 Support the implementation of the Vibrant Public Spaces Policy.
+S&D On Track I&E ~ ~ ~ ~ ~ Zero Vibrant Public Space applications were submitted in the North Claisebrook area in 2023/24.
+Support was given to Teeter Bakery to gain an Outdoor Eating Area Permit.
+SENS ITIVE DESIGN 5.5.1 Develop a streetscape palette to guide future public realm upgrades delivered by Vincent and/or developers.
+S&D Not Started I&E √ ~ Project scheduled to begin in 2024/25.